vitorstabile/logic-programming-basics/README.md

 # About the Project <a name="abouttheproject"></a>

-This project have a propose to introduce the reader the basics of logic programming.
+Many curious people like me have already asked themselves: How does a computer work?

+The purpose of this tutorial is to serve as a base for anyone who wants to dive, or just get to know, the wonderful world of programming, even if they know little or nothing about the subject.

 In my [GitHub profile][github-url], you will see repositories named as "logic-programming-in-(language name)-basics".
 This repositories concist in tutorials to introduce the reader the basics in logical programming using the most usable languages in the market.